openshift/training/docs/01-prerequisites.md

   found here:
   https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html

-* An availble DNS domain (or subdomain) in a zone managed by Route53.
+* An available DNS domain (or subdomain) in a zone managed by Route53.
   **Note**: You do not need to purchase the domain through AWS.
 You simply need a Route53-managed zone that the installer can use to create the necessary DNS entries for EC2 instances and other items.
 This can be a base domain (eg: